EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 #### PARAMS : AmityQueryParams

-This is where we keep query parameters (filters), extend and add more query parameters, if any.
+This is another `Room` entity required to keep query parameters (filters), extend and add more query parameters, if any.
 So we have the same set of query paramers on next queries.

 TODO: primary keys